jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment_no_wsl.rst

 ----

 =====================================================================================================
-how to install Python packages in a virtual environment on Windows without WSL
+how to install Python packages with uv on Windows without WSL
 =====================================================================================================

 * I use pip_ to install `pytest-watcher`_ from the requirements file